packetcoders/ws-netbox-nornir-graphql/README.md

 This repo contains the materials for the workshop "Automating Config Generation /w NetBox, Nornir and GraphQL".

-> [!NOTE]
-> This repo will be populated prior to the workshop starting.

 ## Layout

 The repo contains: